The translation of this document is outdated.

 8) regarding the use of public transport;

-cities or municipalities, maintenance and protection of
+government, maintenance and protection of plantings;

 10) regarding the keeping of domestic animals;